CamilleDang/berkeley-food-reviews/README.md

 6🌟/10

 Yoo sup bros.
 This was one of my first times using #Snackpass, and I thought it was not too bad, but I wouldn't go here...again.
 Jaja.
 Sorry ❤️; it was pretty solid fried gyoza, but the soup dumplings 🥟  were, as the kids say, a bit "mid."
 I also ordered some seaweed salad, which wasn't bad.
 But it wasn't phenomenal.
 All love and peace. ☮️ I enjoyed it.
 Jaja.
+Both of these pictures are taken from Google.
+Unfortunately, I did not capture any pictures of any of the food.

 <p align="middle">
   <img src="./dumplings.webp" style="width:35%; margin:auto; display:block">